hypercube-software/Audio-Workshops/README.md

 ## Synth Ripper

-This little CLI will help you to convert any MIDI synthesizer to SFZ presets which can be played in any sampler supporting this [open format](https://sfzformat.com/).
-For instance, it works nicely with [TX16Wx](https://www.tx16wx.com/).
+This little CLI will help you to convert any MIDI synthesizer to [SFZ](https://sfzformat.com/) and [Decent Sampler](https://www.decentsamples.com/product/decent-sampler-plugin/) presets (SFZ works nicely with [TX16Wx](https://www.tx16wx.com/) sampler).

 - Everything is automatised: program changes, note changes, velocities
 - See YAML configuration files as example